L2KD/notes/quotes/quotes.md

 > He who works with his hands and his head and his heart is an artist.

 Saint Francis of Assisi

+---

+> Requirements are like water.
+They’re easier to build on when they’re frozen.

+Anonymous

+---